Why is it a 5, not 4 or 6 or 7...

 WHY A 5-POINT SCALE?

 Increase response rate and response quality Research has shown that the 5-point scale is efficient and reduces respondents’ “frustration level” (Babakus and Mangold 1992).
 It is readily comprehensible to respondents and enables them to express their views as the scale appears to be less confusing.

 Greater efficiency While having more scale points may offer more information (e.g. 7 or 10-point scales), the top two scale points are often collapsed during analysis.
-There has been meaningful differences between the "4" and "5" ratings in a 5-point scale making it an efficient scale to use in drawing the line between respondents.
+There have been meaningful differences between the "4" and "5" ratings on a 5-point scale making it an efficient scale to use in drawing the line between respondents.

 Presences of a midpoint To allow for a clear "neutral" response, eliminating the effect of forced choice on choice.